chadwickbureau/chadwickbureau.github.io/doc/historical.md

 individual secondary dataset means there are many, many gaps in coverage.
-Furthermore, because the datasets were produced to solve a particular need for the researcher, and not necessarily to be part of a systematic encyclopedia, information on the provenance of specific datapoints varies significantly across the datasets.
+Furthermore, because the datasets were produced to solve a particular need for the researcher, and not necessarily to be part of a systematic encyclopedia, information on the provenance of specific data values varies significantly across the datasets.
 Although our experience is the information in our dataset is generally reliable when it is present, it is generally not possible to identify a primary source for most of it.
-And, when a data point is null (or absent) in our data, it is difficult to say whether this is because the information was not ever recorded, or simply was not recorded in one of the secondary datasets.
+And, when a data value is null (or absent) in our data, it is difficult to say whether this is because the information was not ever recorded, or simply was not recorded in one of the secondary datasets.